 All subjects considered

 A Bachelors Honours degree, 2:1 or above or equivalent.
 If English is not your first language you'll need IELTS 6.5 (Academic) or above.
-For more information see our international entry requirements
+For more information see our full entry requirements.

 Option units (choose one)